jameszhao1021/travel-blog/README.md

 ## UX / UI

-We used Bootstrap and some custom CSS to make the website as professional as possible.
+We used Bootstrap and some custom CSS to make the website look as professional as possible.
 Simple yet efficient and clean look has been achieved.

 ## Next Steps